 One gingerbread house is fun, but why stop there?
 This cute village design uses three simple and easy gingerbread houses to form a small village.

 The houses are simply decorated with just a bit of piped icing and some doors and windows as well are a few icicles and garlands.
-The rest of the color comes from small Christmas themed figures that bring life to the village.

 Really small children who aren’t able to help much with the decorating can be in charge of putting the figures in place.